ceph/ceph/doc/cephfs/fs-volumes.rst

 .. note:: Subvolume group snapshot feature is no longer supported in mainline CephFS (existing group
           snapshots can still be listed and deleted)

-Fetch the metadata of a subvolume group using:
+Fetch the metadata of a subvolume group by running a command of the following form:

 .. prompt:: bash #